Role guide

 When you're unsure who to protect, use this mental checklist:

 Are you the most likely night target?
-If you're under heavy suspicion during the day, the Mafia might target you specifically to remove protection from the board.
+If you're under heavy suspicion during the day, the Werewolves might target you specifically to remove protection from the board.
 In self-heal variants, this is the one time self-protection makes sense.

 See Also